dalimeeting/dalimeeting.github.io/_posts/2019-09-03-workshop-one.md

   author:
     - given: Jennifer
       family: Listgarten
-      institute: Professor at the University of Berkeley, USA
+      institute: "Professor at the University of Berkeley, USA"
   start: "16:00"
   end: "17:00"
 - title: "6x Short talks by guests or ELLIS Health fellows"